Felspar/coro/README.md

 ### `felspar::coro::barrier`

 A barrier that can hold multiple coroutines and then release them at the same time.
+When signalled, a value can be passed through to the coroutines.

 ### `felspar::coro::bus`